-- Location The South Gorham Crossroads Area includes land on both sides of South Street from the roundabout at the Bernard Rines Village Bypass to the Stroudwater River and extending eastward to Brackett Road (see Figure 6.5). - O Allowed Uses Since the Crossroads Area will potentially be served by the continuation of the East-West connector or related improvements and is potentially serviceable by public sewerage, the allowed residential uses in this designation should be limited to multi-family residential and residential units in mixed-use buildings.
+- Location The South Gorham Crossroads Area includes land on both sides of South Street from the roundabout at the Bernard Rines Village Bypass to the Stroudwater River and extending eastward to Brackett Road, excluding the area around the Shirley Lane and Newton Drive neighborhood (see Figure 6.5). - Allowed Uses Since the Crossroads Area will potentially be served by the continuation of the East-West connector or related improvements and is potentially serviceable by public water and sewerage, new residential uses in this designation should be limited to multi-family residential and residential units in mixed-use buildings.
 Single-family and two-family dwellings should not be allowed in this area.
-In addition to residential uses, a range of non-residential uses should be allowed as part of a planned, mixed-use development including business and professional offices, retail and service uses, fully enclosed light industrial uses, and community and public uses. - O Development Standards The development standards in the Crossroads Area are intended to require a high-intensity pattern of development.
+In addition to residential uses, a range of non-residential uses should be allowed as part of a planned, mixed-use development including business and professional offices, retail and service uses, fully enclosed light industrial uses, and community and public uses.
+These new non-residential uses should be integrated into an overall project or support new residential development by building at a neighborhood or community scale, as opposed to highway oriented commercial strip development, big box stores, or the large commercial only projects like industrial or office parks.

+• Development Standards - The development standards in the Crossroads Area are intended to require a high-intensity pattern of development.
 The maximum density for residential uses should be twelve to fifteen units per net acre with provisions for variable density for small units.
 In addition, the standards should require a minimum overall density of not less than five units per net acre for any individual residential project.
 The standards for development should require that new buildings be located with access off internal streets when feasible.
 All development should maintain an attractive roadside appearance with a landscaped buffer strip along the edge of both existing and new streets.
 The location of large parking lots between buildings and existing streets should be restricted.
+New development master planning should account for open space and recreational trails.
+The Stroudwater River is an important natural resource in South Gorham, and the town should consider additional protections that go beyond those afforded through existing Shoreland Zoning Standards.